-- Improve residents' quality of life - Promote sustainable development of visitor experiences - Preserve local resources (e.g. people, open spaces etc.) - Create experiences for specific market segments - Ensure the quality of the visitor experience - Gain / maintain competiveness in the market - Value and celebrate local cultures and identities.
+- · Improve residents' quality of life - Promote sustainable development of visitor experiences - Preserve local resources (e.g. people, open spaces etc.) - Create experiences for specific market segments - Ensure the quality of the visitor experience

-Building on the Visitor Strategy, the following investigations and inputs were undertaken or reviewed to inform this Plan:
+Gain / maintain competiveness in the market Building on the Visitor Strategy, the following investigations and inputs were undertaken or reviewed to inform this Plan: